Cochlear Implants

 • hearing health history (including previous amplification)

-• current communication status (preferred communication mode) and specific communication needs
+• current communication status (i.e., preferred communication mode) and specific communication needs

 • psychological history